 Simon Gluzman is presently an Independent Researcher (Toronto, Canada) and formerly a Research Associate at PSU in Applied Mathematics.
 He is interested in Re-summation methods in theory of random and regular composites and the method of self-similar and rational approximants.

-Vladimir Mityushev is the head of modeling and simulation laboratory at the department of computer science and computational methods at Pedagogical University of Cracow, Kraków, Poland.
-He is interested in Mathematical modeling and computer simulations, Industrial mathematics and boundary value problems and their applications.
+Vladimir Mityushev is the head of the modeling and simulation laboratory at the department of computer science and computational methods at the Pedagogical University of Kraków, Poland, a leader of the research group www.materialica.plus.
+He is interested in mathematical modeling and computer simulations, Industrial mathematics and boundary value problems and their applications.